-Nevada law dictates that all claims appropriate for direct appeal must be pursued on direct appeal or they will be "considered waived in subsequent proceedings."
+Moreover, Nevada law dictates that all claims appropriate for direct appeal must be pursued on direct appeal or they will be "considered waived in subsequent proceedings."
 Franklin v.
 State, 110 Nev.
 750, 752, 877 P.2d 1058, 1059 (1994), disapproved on other grounds, Thomas v.
 State, 115 Nev.
 148, 979 P.2d 222 (1999).
-The Nevada Supreme Court has emphasized that: "[a] court must dismiss a habeas petition if it presents claims that either were or could have been presented in an earlier proceeding, unless the court finds both cause for failing to present the claims earlier or for raising them again and actual prejudice to the petitioner."
+This Court has emphasized that: "[a] court must dismiss a habeas petition if it presents claims that either were or could have been presented in an earlier proceeding, unless the court finds both cause for failing to present the claims earlier or for raising them again and actual prejudice to the petitioner."
 Evans v.
 State, 117 Nev.
 609, 646-47, 29 P.3d 498, 523 (2001) (emphasis added).
-Where a claim arises after direct appeal, a petitioner has one year in which to file a petition alleging the claim or it too is barred.
+Where a claim arises after direct appeal, a petitioner has one (1) year in which to file a petition alleging the claim or it too is barred.
 Rippo v.
 State, 134 Nev.
 411, 412, 423 P.3d 1084, 1090 (2018) ("[A] petition ... has been filed within a reasonable time after the ... claim became available so long as it is filed within one year after entry of the district court's order disposing of the prior petition or, if a timely appeal was taken from the district court's order, within one year after this court issues its remittitur.").

-Petitioner's challenge to the prior violent felony aggravating circumstance is barred by NRS 34.810(1)(b)(2) as waived and by NRS 34.810(2) as an abuse of the writ.
-Petitioner has been aware for years that he was not sentenced in his New York robbery case.
-Petitioner should have raised that issue with the New York courts decades ago.
-To wait decades in order to secure a favorable result in a New York collateral proceeding in order to raise a challenge to his death sentence 30 years after the fact is an abuse of the writ.
+The District Court accurately determined that Appellant's challenge to the prior violent felony aggravating circumstance was barred by NRS 34.810(1)(b)(2) as waived and by NRS 34.810(2) as an abuse of the writ.
+III AA 513.
+Appellant

+York conviction until it was rendered in May 2018.
+However, what Appellant fails to mention is that he has been aware for decades that he was not sentenced in his New York robbery case, including during trial.
+No matter how Appellant wants to frame his argument, Appellant could have and should have raised that issue with the New York courts decades ago.
+To wait decades in order to secure a favorable result in a New York collateral proceeding in order to raise a challenge to his death sentence thirty (30) years after the fact is an abuse of the writ.